ostreedev/ostree/README.md

     This is probably tractable over a long period of time, but if anything has a bug, then it corrupts the file effectively.
- 2. Make the core OS read-only, with a well-defined mechanism for mutating under the control of hacktree.
+ 2. Make the core OS read-only, with a well-defined mechanism for mutating under the control of ostree.

 I chose 2.

 A userspace content-addressed versioning filesystem
 ---------------------------------------------------

-At its very core, that's what hacktree is.
+At its very core, that's what ostree is.
 Just like git.
 If you understand git, you know it's not like other revision control systems. git is effectively a specialized, userspace filesystem, and that is a very powerful idea.